PureStorage-OpenConnect/px-gitops/asyncDR/readme.md

 **PX_S3_DISABLE_SSL** Set it to "true" if the s3 endpoint does not support SSL, else set with "false".

 **PX_AWS_REGION** Set with your s3 bucket region.
 It is ignored if the bucket is not an AWS bucket.
-Do not delete the variable if using non aws bucket, leave it with the default value.
+Do not delete the variable if using a non-AWS bucket, leave it with the default value.

 Here is the sample how all the variables look arter setting up all the values: